 Many people often hire a professional to do the insulation project.
 However, if you are comfortable with home-improvement projects and have some expertise in this domain then it should not be problematic for you to add the maximum possible insulation value.
 Metal sheet duct work is a recommendable material for insulation purposes and is often sealed using duct tape to help stop the heat and air conditioning from flowing outside.
 Therefore, before beginning your project use a measurement tape to get your dimensions straight and clear so your purchase is accurate.
 However, do allow some room for fixtures or walls especially when insulating pipes in cramped places.

 Step 2 - Paint your Pipes

 Once the purchase has been made, you may want to take advantage of the option of painting your pipes as it is difficult to paint them once they have been installed and insulated.
 Specific paints for sheet metal duct are available widely at local hardware stores and you may purchase as well as use them before the application of insulation material.
 It is worthy to note that wrap-on pipe insulations are also available and are especially useful for tight or cramped spaces.

-Use foil-faced insulation batts to wrap up the pipes but see to it that the whole thing is properly covered and any previous layers is thoroughly overlapped.
-Fasten and secure the ends of the batts with duct tape but that might not offer best results causing the insulation to get spoiled.
+Use foil-faced insulation batts to wrap up the pipes but see to it that the whole thing is properly covered and any previous layers are thoroughly overlapped.
+You can fasten and secure the ends of the batts with duct tape, but that may cause the insulation to get spoiled.
 Therefore, mechanical fasteners are more advisable for usage than duct tape.
 Lastly, buy hollow core foam insulation, which is easy to install as it self-seals and works best with long lengths of pipe.